 I have not tried prepping this protein cupcake batter ahead of time and freezing.

 Sure!
 Know that whichever flavor of collagen powder you use will change the flavor of the cupcakes.
-And know what protein powder cannot be subbed in.
+And know what protein powder cannot be substituted in.

 Though they do contain sugar, these protein cupcakes are a healthy dessert alternative.
 Not only are they dairy-free and gluten-free but the 17 grams of protein in them helps counter the sugar rush and keep you full longer than traditional desserts will.